Grow Your Own Magazine

 Drops leaves reasonably early, so ideal for early frosts.

-Excellent for poor and dry soil; capable of growing a wide-spreading root system.
+Excellent for shallow, poor and dry soil; capable of growing a wide-spreading, fibrous root system that is useful for shallow or droughty soils.

 Reasonably resistant to woolly aphid.